b-hexsoul/udemy_p5_portfolio/README.md

 ## Overview:
-Website using Sass for the CSS and previous learned CSS of Flexbox and Grid components.
+Website using the CSS precompiler Sass and previous learned CSS of Flexbox and Grid components.

 ## Learning Highlights (for self review):